archivaldo/virustotal_checker/README.md

 # VirusTotal auto checker.
-check if the file hash exists on Virustotal and notify the sysadmin via mail. (thinked to by runned in a crontab.)
+This python script check if a file hash exists on Virustotal and notify the sysadmin via email. (thinked to be run in a crontab.)

 # Credits
 Inspired by https://github.com/xakepnz/COBALTBREW